Are Your Bees Slow to Build Comb?

 Comb Production Requires Heat

-However, bees also need warm temperatures to work beeswax.
+Honey bees need warm temperatures to work beeswax.
 An optimal 95° F (inside the hive) is good for molding beeswax scales to form comb.

 If the outside temperatures are very cool or cold, it will be much more difficult for the bees to build comb.
 They even may not think the effort is worth it.
 Also, cold temperatures outside will mean that less food is being brought inside.